-Scholarship deadlines: CFA scholarships for the 2021 exams are open for application on a rolling basis since 1st September, except Access Scholarship (mid April 2021).
+Scholarship deadlines: CFA scholarships for the 2021 exams are open for application on a rolling basis, except Access (unknown) and Women’s Scholarship (Sep 2021).

 Aside from the time commitment, there is a considerable cost to pursuing the CFA charter, especially for students.
 Level 1 enrollment and registration fees alone can be as high as $1,450, not including any third-party materials you might need.

 Luckily, there are a variety of CFA scholarships available for candidates, allowing you to reduce the enrollment and signup fees to as low as $250.
 I was fortunate enough to be awarded Access Scholarships thrice, and in this article I’ll share my experience in applying and receiving one of the CFA Institute’s scholarships.

 Here’s all you need to know about the CFA scholarship application process, and some sage advice to improve your chances of securing one!